elliotfern/elliotfern/README.md

 ## Who I am?
 - 👋 Hi, I’m [ @elliotfern](https://github.com/elliotfern/) (Elliot Fernandez).
 I was born in Barcelona (Spain) in 1987.
-I'm a BA in Modern History at the Universitat Autonoma de Barcelona in 2009 and MA in World History at Pompeu Fabra University finished in 2011 with Master's thesis about Modern French History.
-Between 2017 and 2022 I worked as a Front-end developer and co-founder of Hispano Atlantic Consulting Ltd, HispanTIC.
-Now I'm a full-stack developer freelance.
+I earned a Bachelor of Arts in Early Modern History from the Universitat Autònoma de Barcelona in 2009 and a Master of Arts in World History from Pompeu Fabra University in 2011, completing a Master's thesis on Modern French History.
+Since 2017, I have been working as a freelance Front-End and Back-End developer at Hispano Atlantic Consulting (HispanTIC)

 ## What I do and what I am learning?
-- 🌱 As a full-stack developer, I'm currently work with PHP programming language, HTML, CSS (Boostrap v5) and JavaScript.
+- 🌱 As a  As a Full-Stack software developer, I currently work with PHP (Laravel framework) on the server side and HTML5, CSS (Bootstrap v5), and JavaScript (TypeScript) on the client side.
 - In September 2023 I finished a Bootcamp where I learned JavaScript libraries like React and others technologies as Node.js, Express.js and MongoDB.
-I'm also learning React Native and PHP frameworks like Laravel.
+I'm also learning React Native.

 ## Programming languages ​​I know